What Is Marmite? A History and Review of “The Dark Elixir”

 Some Serving Suggestions

-(Tigger the spaniel would lie in front of the coal fire and occasional sparks would land on his fur and an unpleasant singeing pong would rise.
+This is the author’s invention and it came about from when he was a lad of about 10.
+On Saturday nights, he sat in front of the telly with his family watching the Billy Cotton Band Show, a peckishness often asserted its presence.
+(Tigger, the spaniel, would lie in front of the coal fire and occasional sparks would land on his fur and an unpleasant singeing pong would rise.
 “Dad.
 Tigger’s on fire again.”
-But that is a digression, hopefully instructive to all cocker spaniels.)
+But that is a digression, hopefully instructive to all Cocker Spaniels.)

 Okay, The Billy Cotton Marmite Sandwich.
 A slice of white bread is buttered and covered with Marmite.
 Another slice of white bread is buttered and covered with Branston Pickle.
 Third, a slice of bread is covered with a good nippy cheddar cheese, followed by a fourth slice of bread.
 What?
 I was a growing boy.